torvalds/linux/Documentation/scsi/scsi_mid_low_api.rst

     /**
-    *      slave_alloc -   prior to any commands being sent to a new device
+    *      sdev_init -   prior to any commands being sent to a new device
     *                      (i.e. just prior to scan) this call is made
     *      @sdp: pointer to new device (about to be scanned) *